wiwaszko-intel/edge-ai-suites/robotics-ai-suite/docs/robotics/dev_guide/tutorials_amr/perception/pointcloud-groundfloor-segmentation.rst

    .. note::

-      Your topic list may differ, if you use additional |ros| nodes or other camera settings.
+      Your topic list may differ, if you use additional ROS 2 nodes or other camera settings.

 The LiDAR node, that needs to be started in parallel, has to provide the topic ``/input/points`` otherwise the topic has to be remapped.